Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 20° ☁️ · Stockholm 8° ☁️
+San José 19° ☁️ · Stockholm 7° ☁️

-# 20°
+# 19°
-☁️ **This evening, mostly cloudy with broken cloud formations, sunrise at 5:42 AM.**
+☁️ **This evening, mostly clear with a few clouds, sunrise at 5:42 AM.**

 **↑** 26° **↓** 17° · Tomorrow: 🌧️ 24°
 Week: ▅▄█▁▃▅▅ (21° to 27°)